NET WORTH: NA

 ARTS & CULTURE: Roberts served on the boards of the Philadelphia Orchestra, the Brandywine River Museum and Conservancy, and the Greater Philadelphia Urban Affairs Coalition.
 The Brandywine Conservancy received more than $1 million over the years, and the orchestra has fared similarly.
 The couple supported dozens of community arts groups every year, mostly theater groups, with most of the grants ranging between $1,000 and $20,000, though they did make large enough contributions to the Philadelphia Theater Company to get its building named after Suzanne.

-PHILADELPHIA COMMUNITY: In addition to the couple’s support of theater, Roberts was on on the PENN Medicine Board of Trustees, and made pretty sizeable donations to the Philadelphia chapter of the United Way.
+PHILADELPHIA COMMUNITY: In addition to the couple’s theater support, Roberts was on on the PENN Medicine Board of Trustees, and made pretty sizeable donations to the Philadelphia chapter of the United Way.

 HEALTH: Suzanne gave a $2 million gift to Johns Hopkins to establish the Roberts Native American Dream Fund at the school’s Center for American Indian Health.